helenhelu/RelativeValuationWithMachineLearning/README.md

 If you do get errors running the code, the following are possible causes.

 1. Missing data files and/or incorrectly specified folders.
 2. Missing Stata ado files.
-If this is the case, install the missing ado file (an ado file in Stata is like a Python package) using "findit <package name>"
+If this is the case, install the missing ado file (an ado file in Stata is like a Python package) using "findit \<package name\>"
 3. Insuficient memory or disk space.
-(See requirements above.
+(See requirements above).
 This should not be an issue with 64GB+ memory and 400GB+ free disk space.

 If you are an academic researcher who is seeking to replicate our work as part of a replicaton study, feel free to get in touch for assistence.
 We regret that we are unable to provide unpaid assistence otherwise.